StevieAmb/my-fix/README.md

 2. Next, `cd` into the cloned repository and `npm install` to install library dependencies
 3. Finally, run `npm start` and open up localhost at the port indicated to view the webpage (http://localhost:3000/)
 ```
-Alternatively, you can access the deployed site [HERE](https://art-from-the-heart-mr-ryan12.vercel.app/)
+Alternatively, you can access the deployed site [HERE](https://polar-spire-35161.herokuapp.com/)

 ## Features

-- Variety of art categories on the homepage
+- User can view different areas of the home, with their images, on the landing page.
-- Ability to rate art without external information impacting a user's rating
-  - Details are only shown after a user has rated the art to allow them to rate in a judgement free manner.
-Details include Art Title, Starting Date, Ending Date, Artist, and an Artwork Description.
-- Dark Mode
+- After the user clicks on an area of the home, it will pull up cards of different repair projects they can partake in.
+- After the user picks a project they want to partake in, they can watch a video to see how it'd be done, as well as see a list of tools they need
+to complete the projects.
+- If you don't have time to watch the video at any given moment, you can click "Add To My Projects", and save it under your projects list to come back to later.
+- Then you can go back home, pick another area of your house, and start over again.
-- 100% Lighthouse and WAVE accessibility rating
+- 94% Lighthouse and WAVE accessibility rating
 - Mobile, Tablet, and Desktop friendly responsive design
 - Deployed website